Can we fight depression without spending money?

 This article suggests different strategies to stay away from getting depressed.

 Four ways to prevent depression

 The sunlight is believed to be more effective in reducing depression than an antidepressant.
 Thus, people who are exposed to sunlight have a lower possibility of getting depressed.

 How long should you expose yourself to the sunlight?
 Half an hour is enough.
 Morning light is the best.
 So spend at least half an hour every morning under the sun.

 Regular exercise is still one of the best strategies to avoid getting depressed.
 In fact, one study found that “people with low CRF (cardiorespiratory fitness) and medium CRF were at increased risk of developing depression.”

 Physical exercises do not necessarily mean rigorous.
 A 30-minute walk every morning can be helpful enough.
 In addition to walking, biking is also a good alternative.

 Having social support is important.
 The relationship with other people or relatives can be helpful in reducing the possibility of getting depressed.

 In collectivist countries, depressed individuals are few.
 Why?
 Because people have strong bonds with one another.
-They comfortably share their problems to others.
+They comfortably share their problems with others.
 As a result, they stay emotionally healthy and flexible to life events.

-In other words, you have great contribution to your current feelings.
+In other words, you have a great contribution to your current feelings.
 The worse you see your life, the worse your feelings will be.